acarl005/LewisNet-1/README.md

 ## Hidden Layer Visualizations

 Here we find the top 9 pieces of the input space that maximize activation in each filter.
 This gives us an idea what each filter is "looking for".
+The negatives were excluded in this visualization.

 ### Hidden layer 1

+This layer appears to be detecting simple things like curves, edges, vertices, and individual letters/numbers.

 ![layer1](./readme-img/layer1.png)

+This layer is detecting more complex things like methyl groups, allyl groups, quaternary carbons, aromatic rings, amines, carbonyls, etc.
+Notice that quite a few of the units are all blank, meaning there was no activation whatsoever for all the positive images.
+These units are probably stimulated by salient features in the negatives.

 ### Hidden layer 2
 ![layer2](./readme-img/layer2.png)

+### Hidden layer 3

+Coming soon!